 - Custom component

-A list contains a number of list items, and is generally considered to be static.
-An examples of this pane type is a list of document types within your schema.
-While generally being used for static items, a pane can perform asyncronous calls before determining its items, which can be useful if you need more control of how a small set of items should be rendered in the list.
+A list contains a number of list items and is generally considered to be static.
+An example of this pane type is a list of document types within your schema.
+While generally being used for static items, a pane can perform asynchronous calls before determining its items, which can be useful if you need more control of how a small set of items should be rendered in the list.
 If you're listing documents, you should generally always use the document list.

-A document list is given a GROQ-filter, and then builds an optimized query based on the filter and ordering selected for the pane.
-It then implements an "infine scrolling" pattern that lazy-loads the properties needed to display the documents visible on screen.
+A document list is given a GROQ-filter, and then builds an optimized query based on the filter and the ordering selected for the pane.
+It then implements an "infinite scrolling" pattern that lazy-loads the properties needed to display the documents visible on the screen.

 A document type list is a subset of a document list, which collects documents where the

 _type property matches a given value (in the schema definition this is the

 name that you set for the

 type: 'document').
 Document types may also have Initial Value Templates attached to them, and certain orderings of their documents.

 A document pane (and its corresponding document node in structure terms) is a component that holds a document’s values, as well as different states (published, draft, historical, displayed).
 Typically this will be the form (that is, the editor) with the input fields for editing data.
 It can also be a component that you import and configure your structure definition with.
 Typically, a view is helpful when you want to contextualize your document values somehow.
 It can be used for making different types of previews, statistics, checklists, alternative ways of interacting with the document values, or anything you can build with React.